FRR-MAD/frr-mad/README.md

 │      └── socket/                        # Unix Socket creation
 │           ├── analysisProcessing.go     # Processing of socket calls for analyzer data
 │           ├── dummyData.go              # Dummy data for testing
-│           ├── frrProcessing.go          # Processing of socket calls for frr data
+│           ├── frrProcessing.go          # Processing of socket calls for FRR data
-│           ├── ospfProcessing.go         # Processing of socket calls for ospf data
+│           ├── ospfProcessing.go         # Processing of socket calls for OSPF data
 │           ├── processing.go             # Processing of socket calls
 │           └── socket.go                 # Initializes and spawns the socket